What Is a Virtual CFO? What They Do And When Businesses Need One

 • A Virtual CFO bridges the gap between accounting and strategy, handling both execution and insight.

-• Perfect for small businesses in growth stages who need better forecasting, dashboards, cash visibility, and decision-making support.
+• Virtual CFO services are especially valuable for growing businesses that need better forecasting, dashboards, cash visibility, and decision-making support.

 • When you choose a VCFO, make sure the service scope includes industry and company KPIs, modeling (such as short-term and long-term cash flow forecasting and scenario planning), regular meetings with existing accounting staff and leadership, and established accounting systems.